Make the most of autumn fruit with these whole grain pear muffins full of ginger and vanilla.

 - Preheat the oven to 375 degrees Fahrenheit.

-- Grease muffin tins.
+- Grease a muffin tin.

 - Add the eggs and vanilla extract, beating well.

-- Fold in the pears, mixing well.
+- Fold in the fresh pear chunks, mixing well.

 - Bake in preheated oven for 15 minutes or until an inserted tester comes out clean.